strimzi/strimzi.github.io/_posts/2019-10-23-kafka-authentication-using-oauth-2.0.md

     keytool -keystore kafka-client-truststore.p12 -storetype PKCS12 -alias kafka -storepass $PASSWORD -keypass $PASSWORD -import -file kafka.crt -noprompt

     kubectl create secret generic kafka-client-truststore -n clients --from-file=./kafka-client-truststore.p12

+Now, that we have the client truststore available, we can define the pod.
+Note, the environment variables that we set.

+CLASSPATH puts the necessary Strimzi OAuth 2.0 client libraries on the classpath when running Kafka CLI tools.
+These libraries are already present in Strimzi Kafka image.

+OAUTH_TOKEN_ENDPOINT_URI tells the OAuth 2.0 client library where to connect to retrieve an access token from authorization server.

 ```
 cat > kafka-client.yaml << EOF